sp5wiz/Surface-pro-5-opencore/README.md

-for a working DMG recovery, Ventura google drive link is here: https://drive.google.com/drive/folders/12wPk_0hWNedkA79vaiYqDWVGmLmaKz-L?usp=sharing
+for a working DMG recovery, via DMCA i cannot distribute the base system files, but looking into macrecovery.py is a legal way to do it. it is quite easy and once its done you are all set. they have a great way of doing things, allowing you to actually download the recovery files legally.

 just put the EFI on the root of the disk, preferably a FAT32 USB stick.

-name a folder com.apple.recovery.boot,
+name a folder com.apple.recovery.boot, on the root of the drive (not inside EFI folder)